cn8817/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library to render UI onto the DOM.
+It solves the problem of uploading too much on the DOM by using a virtual DOM to only upload the differences between the virtual DOM and actual DOM.

 1. Describe component state.
+Component states are objects that are dynamic and interactive in the component.

 1. Describe props.
+Props are a keyword that is used to pass data between one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+Side effects are something that happens outside the scope of the called function.
+We sync effects with state and prop changes by passing in a dependency array into the effect hook as a second argument.